chromium/chromium/docs/updater/functional_spec.md

 The updater runs periodic tasks every hour, checking its own status, detecting application uninstalls, and potential checking for updates (if it has been at least 5 hours since the last update check).

+For internal users, the period of the scheduled tasks is 30 minutes.

+TODO(crbug.com/1328943) - document the jitter for starting updates.

+#### Windows Scheduling of Updates
+The update tasks are scheduled using the OS task scheduler.

+The time resolution for tasks is 1 minute.
+Tasks are set to run 5 minutes after they've been created.

+TODO(crbug.com/1328935) - built in task scheduler as a failover mechanism

 TODO(crbug.com/1035895): Does the updater run at user login on Windows?